Bordeaux Cathedral: The Gothic cathedral (14th–15th centuries)

 The transformation from Romanesque to the French Gothic architecture took place during a long period when Aquitaine and Bordeaux were under the control of the English.
-It was assisted by the support of the archbishop of Bordeaux, Bertrand de Goth, who from 1305 until 1314 reigned over the Catholic church as Pope Clement IV, and directed numerous donations and concessions to the new cathedral.
+It was assisted by the support of the archbishop of Bordeaux, Bertrand de Goth, who from 1305 until 1314 reigned over the Catholic church as Pope Clement V, and directed numerous donations and concessions to the new cathedral.

 The choir of the new cathedral was still under construction in 1320, when Bertrand Deschamps became the master builder.
 Construction of the nave was greatly delayed by the outbreak of the Hundred Years' War in 1337 between England and the Valois kings of the Kingdom of France.
 The plan of the nave was reduced in scale from three aisles to a single aisle.
 Work continued principally on the decor.
 The construction of the bell tower, separate from the main building, began in 1440, but was not finished until 1500.
 Following an earthquake in 1427 that caused the collapse of parts of the city ramparts, flying buttresses were added to the outside of the nave under master builder Imbert Boachon.

 Renaissance and Revolution (16th–18th centuries)

 In the 16th century, Renaissance decorative elements were added to the Gothic structure, including an ornamental jubé or rood screen between the choir and the nave.
 It was taken down in 1806, but elements of it can now be seen on the tribune of the organ.
 The seventeenth century saw the reconstruction of the spires, but few changes in the interior.
 Between 1772 and 1784, under Cardinal de Rohan, the archbishop proposed giving the archbishop's palace classical facade.
 A fire in 1787 caused serious damage to the roof of the choir and transept.

-The royal wedding of Louis XIII and Anne of Austria, the daughter of King Philip II of Spain and Archduchess of Austria, took place in the cathedral in 1615, cementing alliance between Spain, Austria and France.
+The royal wedding of Louis XIII and Anne of Austria, the daughter of King Philip III of Spain and Archduchess of Austria, took place in the cathedral in 1615, cementing alliance between Spain, Austria and France.
 It led in 1638 to the birth of Louis XIV of France.

 During the French Revolution, the furniture and much of the decoration of the cathedral was removed or vandalised.
 A portion of the exterior sculpture, on the north side, was hidden by the neighbouring buildings, and was spared.
 In March 1793 the building was officially nationalised, and transformed into a storage barn for the feed of military horses.
 The nave was used in 1797 for political meetings and patriotic assemblies.
 The tower was threatened with destruction, and most of the furniture was gone when the building was finally returned to the church in 1798.